Sunday, August 31, 2025

 My initial plan for the second season of Peacemaker was to watch the whole season and then do one blog on it like I did with the first season.
 As you can tell I changed my mind about that one.
 As for this opening episode, it certainly had a lot to go on.

 From the rather brisk way it chose to tackle the DCEU/DCU canon debate, it just swapped out the Justice League for the Justice Gang.
-Peacemaker aka Christopher Smith (John Cena) wanted to join up but Maxwell Lord (Sean Gunn), Hawkgirl (Isabela Merced) and Guy Gardner (Nathan Fillion) were more interested in making fun of Peacemaker than signing him up as an applicant.
+Peacemaker aka Christopher Smith (John Cena) wanted to join up but Maxwell Lord (Sean Gunn), Hawkgirl (Isabela Merced) and Guy Gardner (Nathan Fillion) were more interested in making fun of Peacemaker than signing him up as a member of their group.

 You'd think saving the world from the Butterflies and exposing Task Force X would've made things better but the exact opposite happened.
 Leota Adebayo (Danielle Brooks) has become unemployed and dumped by her wife.
 On the other hand, she did seem happy to be around both Peacemaker and John Economos (Steve Agee) in the few scenes they share together.